Townhall Meeting: Empathetic Exchange

 which is located in the Otto Wagner Postsparkasse.
 The originally preserved counters of the bank as well as a special booth

-in the cashier hall will serve as spaces for creating a dialogue on „empathetic exchange“ across the counters.
-Whereas the
+in the cashier hall will serve as spaces for facilitating dialogue on 'Empathetic Exchange' across the counters.
+While the

-counters of the bank served for economic exchange, the SPACEX Townhall Meeting will use the counters for encouraging and envisioning
+bank's counters were used for economic exchange, the SPACEX Townhall Meeting will use them to encourage and envision

-moments, modest gestures, ambivalence, silence, moments of reflection for offering an exchange, also on a personal level,
+modest gestures, ambivalence, silence and moments of reflection to encourage exchange on a personal level and create awareness

-for creating an awareness of taking care – of one’s own interests in relation to respecting the others.
+of taking care of one's own interests while respecting others.

-contributions by: Jitka Hlavackova (Prague City Gallery/ GHMP, Prague), Susanne Prinz (Kunstverein Rosa-Luxemburg-Platz,
+of Northampton), leaders of SPACEX; Jitka Hlavačková (Prague City Gallery/ GHMP, Prague), Susanne Prinz (Kunstverein am Rosa-Luxemburg-Platz,

-Berlin), Vittorio Iervese (Università di Modena, Modena), Aline Hernandez/ Marianna Takou (CASCO, Utrecht), Emma Mahoney (NCAD,
+Berlin), Vittorio Iervese (Università di Modena, Modena), Aline Hernandez/ Marianna Takou (CASCO Art Institute, Utrecht);